On the classical solution for the steady triple-deck equations: Introduction

-Hence, the essential step is to solve \eqref{Eq for omegae}.
-To this end, we firstly omit the integral condition and consider a linear problem as following

-Upon Fourier transformation, the linearized operator of the first equation in \eqref{Perturbation system0-1} is expressed as \(i\xi y - \partial_y^2\), and it shares a structural similarity with the classical Airy operator \(\frac{d^2}{dz^2} - z\).
-Then it is straight to observe that there exists a solution $\hat{f}_e$ to the following linearized problem
+Taking the Fourier transformation in $x$, the linear operator of the first equation in \eqref{Perturbation system0-1} is expressed as \(i\xi y - \partial_y^2\).
+It shares a structural similarity with the classical Airy operator \(\frac{d^2}{dz^2} - z\).
+Indeed, there exists a solution $\hat{f}_e$ to the following linear problem